NorskHelsenett/HelseID.Samples/ApiAccess/README.md

 ```

 ### Use of resource indicators
 If you need to access more than one API, the preferred solution is to use `resource indicators` as part of the call to HelseID.
+The SampleApi will stand in as two separate APIs with separate audiences for this usage.
 To use the resource indicators sample, you will need to start the application with an extra option:

 ```
 dotnet run --use-resource-indicators
 ```

-You will also need to start two instances of the [Sample API project](../SampleAPI/README.md).
-See the [readme](../SampleAPI/README.md) file in that folder for more information on how to do this.

 ### Use of token exchange
 If you want to use the token exchange sample, you will need to start the application with an extra option: